confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/docker/README.md

 image mentioned in the `provision_docker.properties` file and run the tests.
 On completion of the test, the kind cluster will be automatically deleted.

+If you want to run the tests on a crio based kind cluster, then update `CONTAINER_RUNTIME` to `crio` in the `provision_docker.properties` file.

 > **Note:**  To overcome docker rate limiting issue or to download images from private registries, create a `config.json` file under `/tmp` with your registry secrets.